each/draft-aname/draft-ietf-dnsop-aname.md

  1. Stop if resolution failed.
 (Note that NXDOMAIN and NODATA count as successfully resolving an empty RRset.)

- 1. Replace the owner of the target address records with the owner of the ANAME record.
+ 1. If one ore more address records are found, replace the owner of the target address records with the owner of the ANAME record.
     Reduce the TTL to match the ANAME record if it is greater.
 Drop any RRSIG records.

  1. Stop if this modified RRset is the same as the sibling RRset (ignoring any RRSIG records).
 The comparison MAY treat nearly-equal TTLs as the same.

- 1. Delete the sibling address RRset and replace it with the modified RRset.
+ 1. Delete the sibling address RRset (if any) and replace it with the modified RRset.

 At this point, the substituted RRset is not signed.
 A primary master will proceed to sign the substituted RRset, whereas resolvers can only